1What is GST?

 - We DO NOT divert your GST return Filings to Assisted and/or CA Plans unlike other competitors in the market.

-- Our pricing model is clear & FREE for Self Service GST return Filings upto 30th September, charge nominal fee for CA assisted plans, we do not change the price based on your income levels.
+- Our pricing model is clear, for SMEs, we are offering a 7 day FREE Trial and 50% OFF on their 1st year Subscription, we charge nominal fee for CA assisted plans, we do not change the price based on your income levels.

 - EZGST is the only GST return Filing software that provides iValidator to make sure error free Filings *